Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Results and Discussion

 BESIII also estimated the product branching fraction as $\mathcal{B}(J/\psi\to\gamma\eta_1(1855))\times\mathcal{B}(\eta_1(1855)\to\eta\eta')=(2.70\pm0.41^{+0.16}_{-0.35})\times10^{-6}$ \cite{BESIII:2022riz}.
 This state is considered a candidate for a hybrid meson, in agreement with lattice QCD predictions \cite{Dudek:2013yja}.

 In the hybrid meson framework, the observation of $\eta_1(1855)$, together with the isovector $\pi_1(1600)$, provides valuable information for understanding the $1^{-+}$ hybrid nonet \cite{Qiu:2022ktc,Chen:2022qpd,Shastry:2022mhk,Wang:2022sib,Chen:2022isv,Swanson:2023zlm,Chen:2023ukh,Shastry:2023ths}.
-A semirelativistic quark potential model was used to estimate the masses of light hybrid mesons with $J^{PC}=1^{-+}$ \cite{Chen:2023ukh}.
+A semirelativistic quark potential model was used to estimate the masses of light hybrid mesons with $1^{-+}$ \cite{Chen:2023ukh}.
 This study suggests that $\pi_1(1600)$ and $\eta_1(1855)$ might correspond to the hybrid configurations $(u\bar{u}-d\bar{d})g/\sqrt{2}$ and $s\bar{s}g$, respectively.

-However, another recent study modeled hybrid mesons as three-body systems (quark--antiquark--gluon), treating the gluon as a real constituent \cite{Ma:2025cew}.
+However, another recent study modeled hybrid mesons as three-body systems (quark-antiquark-gluon), treating the gluon as a real constituent \cite{Ma:2025cew}.
 Their results indicate that both $\pi_1(1600)$ and $\eta_1(1855)$ cannot be interpreted as $1^{-+}$ hybrids at the same time, due to inconsistencies in their decay widths.
 In particular, they found that the decay width of $\eta_1(1855)\to\eta\eta'$ is nearly zero at leading order, which challenges its hybrid interpretation.

 Alternatively, in the hadronic molecule picture, $\eta_1(1855)$ could be a bound state of $K\bar{K}_1(1400)$, as its mass is about 40 MeV below this threshold \cite{Dong:2022cuw, Yang:2022rck}.
 Ref. \cite{Dong:2022cuw} used the one-boson exchange model to explore the binding and decay properties of such a molecule and found results supporting this interpretation.
 Similarly, Ref. \cite{Yang:2022rck} studied its radiative and strong decays using the effective Lagrangian approach and compared them with experimental data.